 In 1960 a PhD.
-Professor made a Solar Panel which was added on top of a 1912 Baker Electric car for it’s sole source of power.
-In 1960, he toured both the United States and Europe with a 1910’s Baker Electric automobile which he had outfitted with a panel of solar cells as an advertisement for International Rectifier Corporation.
+Professor made a Solar Panel which was added on top of a 1912 Baker Electric car for it’s source of power.
+In 1960, he toured both the United States and Europe with a 1910’s Baker Electric automobile which he had outfitted with this panel of solar cells as an advertisement for International Rectifier Corporation.

 Here is the Youtube link: https://youtu.be/Lxdct_aLWEo